EU Presidency Calls For Massive Internet Filtering, Leaked Document Shows

 SO, what about the other 0.98% who are neither the wealthy nor the people?
 That's what I want to know!

 Brexit is the right decision.
-(Score:1)
+(Score:2, Funny)

 It's becoming clearer and clearer that the UK is making the right decision by aiming to cut as many ties as possible with the EU.
 It just isn't worth being involved with them if it potentially exposes a nation to nonsense like this, or worse, to the hordes of illegal aliens from some of the worst places imaginable who have essentially invaded Europe without any real resistance these past few years.
 Whatever short-term pain there might be from Brexit is well worth it.